 “What the world did you do that for?”
 Wallace exclaimed, his anger on the rise.
 He never let his guard down.
 Never.
 How in the world did he get slapped by her?
 He was rubbing at the spot.

 “How dared you?”
 Sylvie shot back.
-Her face was red of anger.
+Her face was red with anger.

 “I’m your boss.
 What am I not capable of?”